shd101wyy/Yo/DESIGN.md

 # Language Design

-**Mo** (墨) is minimal, functional, general-purpose, compiled programming language that compiles to LLVM IR and WASM.
+**Mo** (墨) is minimal, general-purpose, compiled programming language that compiles to LLVM IR and WASM.

 **Mo** aims to be a simple to learn programming language.
 If you are familiar with JavaScript, you should be able to pick up **Mo** in 30 minutes.